Gojo-Bots/Gojo_Satoru/README.md

 `GENIUS_API` Your Lyrics [Genius Api Token](https://docs.genius.com/#/getting-started-h1).
 To fetch lyrics of songs.

-`AuDD_API` Your [Audd api](https://audd.io/) to get info of song by music file.

-`BDB_URI` Your mongodb uri different from previous one to store more info.
+`BDB_URI` Your mongodb uri is different from the previous one to store more info.

 `TIME_ZONE` Your time zone.

 `RMBG_API` Your [removebackground api](https://www.remove.bg/api#remove-background) to remove the background/

-`SUPPORT_GROUP`: Your Telegram support group chat username where user's can contact in case of a problem.
+`SUPPORT_GROUP`: Your Telegram support group chat username that users can contact in case of a problem.

-`MESSAGE_DUMP`: Event logs channel where bot will send updates.
-Note that id should starts with `-100`.
+`MESSAGE_DUMP`: Event logs channel where the bot will send updates.
+Note that it should start with `-100`.

-`VERSION`: A Version to be shown in bot.

 `PREFIX_HANDLER`: Something like '/' to execute commands.

-`SUPPORT_CHANNEL`: Your Telegram support channel username where user's can see updates of bot.
+`SUPPORT_CHANNEL`: Your Telegram support channel username where users can see bot updates.

 `DEV_USERS`: ID of users who are Devs of your bot.
-Use space to seprate values.
+Use space to separate values.

-`SUDO_USERS`: A space separated list of user IDs who you want to assign as sudo users.
+`SUDO_USERS`: A space-separated list of user IDs you want to assign as sudo users.

-`WHITELIST_USERS`: A space separated list of user IDs whitelisted, cannot be restricted.
+`WHITELIST_USERS`: A space-separated list of user IDs whitelisted, cannot be restricted.

-⚠️ **Note:** In case you are passing more than one value seprate them using whitespace (space) for e.g. If I want to pass more than one PREFIX_HANDLER
+⚠️ **Note:** In case you are passing more than one value separate them using whitespace (space) for example If I want to pass more than one PREFIX_HANDLER
 I'll pass it like `'/' '.' '!'` this.

 YOU CAN ALSO HAVE A LOOK AT [VARS FILE](https://github.com/Gojo-Bots/Gojo_Satoru/blob/main/Powers/vars.py)